radha2106/Viz1/README.md

 - The SQL script assumes a bulk `COPY` step to load the generated CSVs (path left as a placeholder) — swap in your own file paths before running it.
 - A couple of column-name references in the raw script need to match the final `calendar` table's column names (`months_name`, `days_week`) if you're running it top to bottom yourself.
 ---

-### 🙋 About This Project

-Built as an end-to-end analytics exercise: generate the data, model it properly in a relational database, and turn it into a report a manager can actually use — the same lifecycle a real call center analytics project follows.